 On the 24th of June, Spain celebrates the Fiesta of San Juan de Bautista, so the night before is the night when you can see lots of bonfires burning in different parts around the island.
 People burn things from their yard that they don't need anymore, as it is illegal to do so at other times of the year.

-Also, take a look at our dedicated guide for the best places to stay in Fuerteventura.
+- See our dedicated guide for the best places to stay in Fuerteventura